We are pleased to announce our lineup for the

 2015 Chippewa Valley Book Festival,

 including the authors below:

-Nationally and internationally recognized Palestinian-American poet Naomi Shihab Nye will open the Chippewa Valley Book Festival in October 2015.
+Nationally and internationally recognized Palestinian-American poet Naomi Shihab Nye will open the Chippewa Valley Book Festival on October 15, 2015.

 Nye describes herself as a “wandering poet.”
 Having spent 37 years reading her poetry and conducting workshops for writers throughout the world, Nye has earned accolades from fellow poets and the general public.
 Poet William Stafford says that Nye “is a champion of the literature of encouragement and heart.
 Reading her work enhances life.”
 The Grand Rapids Press offers, “Nye breathes poetry like the rest of us breathe air.
 When she exhales, the world becomes different.
 Better.”